tnieuwe/getting_cleaning_data_proj/code_book.md

 + *mean()*: Refers to the mean value of the readings
 + *std()*: Refers to the standard deviation of the readings

-# Code Book for tidy_data_2.csv
+## Differences from original codebook below

-The codebook is exacty the same as above, but for each individual in each activity we took the average of their value, for example, tBodyAcc-std()-X is the average standard deviation time domain body acceleration signals for the X axis of the given sample individual and activity.
+The codebook is the same as above, but for each individual in each activity we took the average of their value, for example, tBodyAcc-std()-X is the average standard deviation time domain body acceleration signals for the X axis of the given sample individual and activity.
+Therefore any value is the average of that value for the individual and activity.